 State of the Movement

-State of the Movement is Stray Dog Institute’s flagship research initiative, providing data-driven insights into the global movement to reduce, reform, and replace the use of animals in the food system.
+State of the Movement is Stray Dog Institute’s flagship research initiative, providing data-driven insights into the global movement to reduce, reform, and replace the use of animals farmed and caught for food.
 Published bi-annually, it tracks resource allocation across 200+ organizations and $250M+ in movement funding.

 Initially centered on the State of the Movement Survey, the initiative has grown to include additional research projects that advance its core goals of surveying and assessing the global movement.